 It’s no secret that Italian culture and food are tied up pretty tight.
 Your journey into learning about Italy and its language may very well involve tackling the enormous food culture of the country.
 This book is a great place to begin.

 Bologna, one of Italy’s many regions, is renowned for its cuisine.
 You may recognize its name from the well-known bolognese sauce that covers so many pasta dishes (though the Italians usually call it ragù).

 The book itself is also filled with a number of recipes that’ll satisfy any interested foodie.
 Just make sure you don’t read on an empty stomach.

-“Ti voglio bene, mamma” (“I Love My Mom”)
+5. “Ti voglio bene, mamma”

 Unsurprisingly, many bilingual books are actually made for children.
 These types of books can be highly beneficial to a child’s learning process and can help them get a jump start on reading in another language while they’re still young, but they’re also useful for Italian learners at any age.